 Chesterfield — how this became the term for “couch” used by some Canadians, I’ll never know.
 Maybe some younger Canadians don’t know either, for they use either “couch” or “sofa.”

 Eh? — yes, it’s true, Canadians use this term a lot.
 And they get mocked for it.
 But they use it to see if the listener agrees with or comprehends what’s being said (e.g. “Get your grimy hands off my car, eh?”).

 Poutine — French fries covered with cheese curds and gravy.
 I dunno, it sounds like it’s an acquired taste.

 Back bacon — ah, yes, the answer to the famous question, “what do Canadians call Canadian bacon?”
 Now you know.

-Tim Hortons – a restaurant chain known for coffee and donuts (the bite-sized Timbits especially), and for customers who just shoot the breeze while enjoying the coffee and donuts.
-But it also has soups and sandwiches on its menu (think Panera Bread without the sophisticated upscale atmosphere).
-Tim’s isn’t too well known here in America, but it feels as if every town in Canada has at least one location.
+Tim Hortons — a restaurant chain known for its coffee and donuts (the bite-sized Timbits especially), and for accommodating customers who just shoot the breeze while enjoying the coffee and donuts.
+But they also have soups and sandwiches on their menu (think Panera Bread without the sophisticated upscale atmosphere).
+Tim’s has a little bit of an American presence (mainly in such states as Michigan, New York, and Ohio), but it still isn’t too well known here; by contrast, it feels as if every town in Canada, large or small, has at least one Tim’s.
 Yeah, Tim’s is that ubiquitous.
 It’s a shame, though, that the NHL player who was the chain’s co-founder and namesake never lived to see how ubiquitous it would become.